gilesc/mdbread/README.rst

     ["foo","bar","baz"]

-To get the data in a table, you have three options.
+To get the data in a table, you have three options:

-- mdbread.Table.records(), which will return a generator of dictionaries, where the keys are column names and the values are the data.
+- **mdbread.Table.records()** returns a generator of dictionaries, where the keys are column names and the values are the data.
-- "for row in mdbread.Table:" or "iter(mdbread.Table)" will return a namedtuple for each row
+- **iter(mdbread.Table)** will return a namedtuple for each row.
+You can also use this form with **for row in tbl:**
-- mdbread.Table.to_data_frame, which will return a pandas DataFrame containing all the data for the entire table (possibly requiring lots of memory)
+- **mdbread.Table.to_data_frame()** will return a pandas DataFrame containing all the data for the entire table (possibly requiring lots of memory) .

 Limitations
 ===========